-A challenge many of our customers face is how to create the right backdrop for their branded video.
+A challenge many of our customers face is how to create the right backdrop for their branded videos.
 A well-made backdrop has consistent features that will make your brand easily recognizable and increase brand awareness.
 Here are five tips to help you design a powerful, but not distracting backdrop.

 Brand your backdrop

 Creating a custom backdrop is a great way to make sure your audience is associating your video with your brand.
 There are a few ways you can incorporate your brand into your backdrop image.
 Live settings such as landscapes, buildings, and trading floors are a great way to give your audience an inside into your corporate culture.
-Another way to increase brand awareness is adding your company logo to your backdrop.
-The best placement for your logo is over your talents left shoulder at eye level.
+Another way to increase brand awareness is by ding your company logo to your backdrop.
+The best placement for your logo is over your talent’s left shoulder at eye level.
 This will guarantee that your brand appears in every shot, even in a tight shot.

 Use color wisely